IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Class definition
 """"""""""""""""

-First main part of this code is the definition of a new class inheriting from the PyQt5 **QWidget** class.
+The initial and important part of this code is the definition of a new class inheriting from the PyQt5 **QWidget** class.
 In this case, the class is named :guilabel:`exampleWidget`.

 This class will later fully define the QWidget (contents, design, functions